-During the years ended September 30, 2019 and 2018, CEL-SCI entered into Securities Purchase Agreements with Ergomed plc, one of CEL-SCI's Clinical Research Organizations responsible for managing CEL-SCI's Phase 3 clinical trial, to facilitate a partial payment of the amounts due Ergomed.
-Under the Agreements, CEL-SCI issued Ergomed shares of common stock in payment of amounts CEL-SCI owed Ergomed for providing these services.
-Upon issuance, CEL-SCI expenses the full value of the shares and subsequently offsets the expense as amounts are realized through the resale by Ergomed and reduces accounts payable to Ergomed.
-During the year ended September 30, 2019 and 2018, CEL-SCI issued Ergomed 750,000 and 2,260,000 shares, respectively.
-On December 31, 2018, the expiration date of the prior agreement, Ergomed returned 564,905 unsold shares for cancellation in accordance with the terms of the previous agreement.
-The following table summarizes the Other Non-Operating Gains (Loss) for the years ended September 30 relating to these agreements:
+CEL-SCI entered into Securities Purchase Agreements (SPAs) with Ergomed plc, one of CEL-SCI's Clinical Research Organizations responsible for managing the Phase 3 clinical trial, to facilitate payment of amounts due Ergomed.
+Under the Agreements, CEL-SCI issued Ergomed shares of common stock and the net proceeds from the sales of those shares reduces outstanding amounts due Ergomed.
+Upon issuance, CEL-SCI expenses the full value of the shares as Other non-operating gain/loss and subsequently offsets the expense as amounts are realized through the sale by Ergomed and reduces accounts payable to Ergomed.

+During the year ended September 30, 2021 and 2020, CEL-SCI issued Ergomed 0 and 150,000 shares, respectively.

+The following table summarizes the Other Non-operating gains for the years ended September 30 relating to these agreements:

-2019 2018 Amount realized through the resale of shares \$ 3,945,528 \$ 3,230,796 Fair value of shares upon issuance 3,400,000 5,507,400 Other non-operating gain (loss) \$ 545,528 \$ (2,276,604)
+2021 2020 Amount realized through the resale of shares \$ 1,685,379 \$ 2,652,605 Fair value of shares upon issuance 1,769,500 Other non-operating gain (loss) \$ 1,685,379 \$ 883,105

-As of September 30, 2019, Ergomed holds 198,000 shares for resale.
-As of September 30, 2018, Ergomed held 918,900 shares.
+As of September 30, 2021, Ergomed had no shares remaining for resale.
+As of September 30, 2020, Ergomed held 102,521 shares.